raspberrypilearning/gpio-music-box/worksheet.md

     while True:
         pass
     ```

+    This goes at the very end of the file.

-1. Run the program again and once you see `ready` printed to the screen, press the button and you should hear the drum sound played.
+1. Run the program again - and once you see `ready` printed to the screen, press the button and you should hear the drum sound played.
 Each time you press the button it should print `playing` to the screen and play the sound.

     If you do not see the word `playing` when you press the button, check you have it wired to the ground rail and pin 2, and that the cables are securely connected.